sony/nnabla/README.md

 * Easy to add new modules like neural network operators and optimizers
 * The library allows developers to add specialized implementations (e.g., for FPGA, ...).
-For example, we provides CUDA backend as an extension, which gives speed-up by GPU accelerated computation.
+For example, we provide CUDA backend as an extension, which gives speed-up by GPU accelerated computation.

 ### Efficient